 - 1 cup buttermilk

-Stir together sweet potato and buttermilk, then add to the flour mixture.
-Stir, or mix with your fingers, until just moistened.
+- Stir together mashed sweet potato and buttermilk, then add to the flour mixture.
+Use your fingers to mix until just moistened.

-Press dough together in the bowl to form a ball, then turn it out onto a lightly floured surface, and knead 3 to 4 times.
+- Press dough together in the bowl to form a ball, then turn it out onto a lightly floured surface, and knead 3 to 4 times.

-Bake for 10 to 15 minutes or until golden.
+- Place biscuits on the prepared baking sheet; bake for 10 to 15 minutes or until golden.